Particular/docs.particular.net/transports/sql/native-delayed-delivery.md

 snippet: DelayedDeliveryBatchSize

-When the delay time lapses, SQL Server transport moves a batch of messages to the input queue.
+When the delay time lapses, SQL Server transport moves a batch of messages to the destination queue, i.e. the endpoint's input queue.
 Note that this means the exact time of delivering delayed message is always approximate.

 ## Backwards compatibility

-When upgrading to a version of the transport that supports native delayed delivery, it is safe to operate a combination of endpoints using native delayed delivery and endpoints using persistence-based delayed delivery at the same time:
+When upgrading to a version of the transport that supports native delayed delivery, it is safe to operate a combination of endpoints using native delayed delivery and endpoints using timeout manager at the same time:
 - Endpoints with native delayed delivery can send delayed messages to endpoints using persistence-based delayed delivery.
 - Endpoints with native delayed delivery can continue to receive delayed messages from endpoints using persistence-based delayed delivery.